 My science geek side has pushed me to learn as much as I can about the human body, its anatomy and physiology.
 My fascination with how the plants react on cells, molecules, organs, and body systems keeps me in the academic world as well as the forest.

-As a child I was absolutely enchanted by plants, I delighted in making potions with them in the fields behind our house, growing and eating them straight from our garden, and spending time soaking up their beauty and peace in the majestic Wasatch and Uintah mountains where I grew up.
+As a child I was absolutely enchanted by plants!
+I delighted in making potions with them in the fields behind our house, helped my dad growing a lush garden, and soaking up the beauty and peace of plants in the majestic Wasatch and Uintah mountains where I grew up.

-From an early age I felt a deep sense of kinship with plants and explored them in a holistic and authentic way that only a child can: with all my senses and an open heart.
-In this way I began to learn about the language of plants and began to develop an understanding of a deep and ancient relationship with them.
+From an early age I felt a deep sense of kinship with plants and explored them in a holistic and authentic way as only a child can: with all my senses and an open heart.
+In this way I began to learn about the language of plants and to develop an understanding of our deep and ancient relationship with them.

 As a young adult, I began my formal herbal training in 1992 while living in Eugene, Oregon.
 It was here that I discovered the power and efficacy of plant medicine and a passion for western and bioregional herbalism which only grew as I immersed myself in the diversity of plants growing in the mountains, beaches, deserts, and lush valleys of the breathtaking Pacific Northwest.
-I give thanks every day for this beautiful place.
+I give thanks every day for the privilege of living in this beautiful and sacred place.

-I continued to learn about plants through self-study over the years as I pursued a degree and career in Early Childhood Education.
-Eventually, though, I returned to my love story with herbalism and have been embracing that path for the last 12 years, taking every course I can from amazing teachers and elders in the herbalist community, attending herbal conferences and workshops, engaging in peer learning, and of course, apprenticing with Suzanne at the Cedar Mountain herb School – the most important and live-changing part of my education!
+I continued to learn about plants through self-study over the years as I also pursued a degree and career in Early Childhood Education.
+All the while, my love story with herbalism continued to grow.
+Although I am an instructor, I pride myself on being a student of herbalism too!
+The plants have so much to teach us, and I continue to take every course I can from amazing teachers and elders in the herbalist community, attend herbal conferences and workshops, engage in peer learning, and of course, apprenticing and working with Suzanne at the Cedar Mountain herb School has been the most important and live-changing part of my education!
 I love her so much and feel beyond blessed to work with her!

-It is a wonderful feeling to be able to wildcraft and grow my own herbs in order to share supportive botanical creations with family and friends.
+It is a wonderful feeling to be able to wildcraft and grow my own herbs, and to make and share botanical creations with family and friends.
 It makes my heart swell when my son asks me if I can send him more willow bark tincture, or cottonwood bud salve, or elderberry elixir-because it’s a testament to how well herbs work!
-I want to share this knowledge with students so they can feel empowered to make the best, most effective herbal medicine for themselves and others.
+I want to share this knowledge with students so they can feel empowered to make the best, most effective herbal medicine for themselves and the people they care about.

-I believe that we need only look around us to find the plants that will nurture, heal and sustain us mentally, physically, spiritually, and emotionally.
+As a bioregional herbalist, I believe deeply in cultivating a sense of place, and that we need only look around us to find the plants that will nurture, heal, and sustain us mentally, physically, spiritually, and emotionally.
 These are the plants we are in community with.
-Getting to know these plants intimately where they grow is an important part of remembering our connection to the earth and developing a sense of place.
+Getting to know these plants intimately where they grow is an important part of remembering our connection to the earth, and feeling embraced within that connection.